hpcleuven/VscDocumentation/source/compute/software/installing_software/python_package_management.rst

 The vsc-venv utility
 --------------------

-As discussed earlier, it is recommend to create separate Python virtual environments for separate architectures.
+As discussed earlier, it is recommended to create separate Python virtual environments for separate architectures.
 Together with the fact that exactly the same modules that were used during the environment creation need to be loaded whenever the environment is used, managing Python virtual environments